-How to Easily Make a Hair Bun for Ballet
+How to Make an Easy Hair Bun for Ballet

 When my daughter recently moved to a more advanced ballet class, a hair bun went from being optional to a requirement.
 I had no idea how to make one.
 My daughter's hair is short, only shoulder length, which made putting a bun into her hair more challenging.
 I started to panic until I finally found an easy way to make a ballet bun.